GregReddick/ComTestLibrary/README.md

 The TargetFramework setting tells the compiler that it should use .NET 5 built for windows.
 Since none of this runs on any operating system other than Windows, it won't complain about features that don't work elsewhere.

+The MidlOptions are passed to the Midl compiler.
+A somewhat big catch 22 is that the /cpp_cmd path to the cl.exe file is installed in a directory that has spaces in the path, but the midl compiler cannot find it if it has spaces.
+This problem has existed forever, but Microsoft seems to refuse to fix it.
+The workaround used here is to use the ancient subst to provide a drive letter for this directory, then use the drive letter in the midl options.
+The drive letter must not be in use.

 # The IDL File
 The next task is to generate a type library.
 Because .NET Core doesn't do